|© 1993 - 2016 CaptainJohn.org

 you can spend the majority of your budget on yourself and on what makes you happy, rather than on your boat, fuel and boat related

 expenses.
-Choose the wrong boat, and in many cases, it will end up being a vessel of burden, rather than a vessel of freedom and
+Choose the wrong boat, and it could end up being a vessel of burden, rather than a vessel of freedom and happiness.

 |Cruising the Loop in a sailboat - click NEXT